7 Must-Visit Rockhounding Sites in Idaho

 SeasonTips

-SummerArrive early to avoid heat
+SummerArrive early to avoid heat and crowds.

 2. Garnet Fields near Challis